Q&A With Gavin Clifton

 Do you hear from your readers?
 What type of feedback do they give?

 As a child, I was always interested in Computer Technology.
-I've always wanted to work with computers in kind of a round-a-bout way.
-My interest in computers is still strong because I use my laptop to do my writing.
+So I've always wanted to work with computers in a round-a-bout way.
+My interest in computers is still strong because I use my laptop to do all of my writing.

 Which famous writers are you inspired by or appreciate the most?